Ridlsan/iqtoolkit/docs/blog/building-part-05.md

                             Location = c.City })
                         .Where(x => x.Location == city);

-This handsome little query generates SQL thatís not exactly right.
+This handsome little query generates SQL that‚Äôs not exactly right.